TheTrappist/Cluster-analysis/README.md

 - If you find errors in the code or write additional code that you think would be useful to contribute to this repository, either raise an issue on Github or contact me on the Image.sc forum (https://forum.image.sc/).
 I will do my best to respond as quickly as possible.
-My username on both resources is "TheTrappist".

 Thank you, and hope this helps!
-Vladislav (Vlad) Belyy
+TheTrappist